ukhsa-collaboration/ukhsa-science-research-site-dev/content/our-research/self-isolation.md

 {{< spotlight-content title="Rapid Review of Existing Evidence" image="content-isolation.png" alt="woman self isolating" caption="Isolation and Wellbeing (Image source:free)" >}}
 <p>The results of this study were published as a scientific research paper (which has now been cited over 10,000 times, making it one of the most highly cited articles in the history of King’s College London) and shared with policy makers to support and inform the response to the COVID-19 pandemic.</p>

-<p>The review was delivered by the National Institute for Health and Care Research (NIHR) <a href="https://epr.hpru.nihr.ac.uk/" target="_blank">Emergency Preparedness and Response at King’s College London</a>, a collaboration UKHSA,  King’s College London and the University of East Anglia.</p>
+<p>The review was delivered by the National Institute for Health and Care Research (NIHR) <a href="https://epr.hpru.nihr.ac.uk/" target="_blank">Emergency Preparedness and Response at King’s College London</a>, a collaboration between UKHSA, King’s College London, and the University of East Anglia.</p>

 <p>A further rapid review investigated <a href="https://pubmed.ncbi.nlm.nih.gov/32334182/" target="_blank">how to improve adherence to quarantine</a>.
 These reviews were subsequently updated to address adherence to self-isolation during the COVID-19 pandemic and whether self-isolation affected wellbeing (see further reading).</p>